rcw3bb/query-ai/README.md

 ## :book: Usage

 ### Saving a context to the database
-Stores the provided context in the database for later use.
+Store the provided context in the database for later use.

 #### Endpoint